-Bighorn Audubon offers engaging programs, field trips to observe birds, and conservation campaigns.
+Bighorn Audubon Society offers engaging programs, field trips to observe birds, and conservation campaigns.
 Bighorn Audubon is an independent non-profit organization affiliated with the National Audubon Society.
-The local chapter is the core strength of the Audubon network and plays a critical role on behalf of birds, wildlife and people.
+The local chapter is the core strength of the Audubon network and plays a critical role on behalf of birds, wildlife, and people.

 Bighorn Audubon is a grassroots community that works for the protection of birds and habitats for the benefit of our communities and the region.

 Bighorn Audubon is a diverse grassroots community of members united by a passion for wildlife and the outdoors.
 Our members recognize the unparalleled outdoor heritage that runs deep throughout Wyoming and are proud to work together to ensure a healthy natural world for future generations.
 Our community includes National Audubon Society members and local chapter members from northeastern Wyoming: Big Horn, Campbell, Crook, Johnson, Sheridan, Weston, and eastern Washakie Counties.

 More Than 50 Years of Protecting Regional Birds

 Bighorn Audubon has been active in the region since 1970.
 Together, we share a rich cultural and biological history within the Bighorn Mountains Region of Wyoming.
 The counties we serve represent a diversity of habitats from the alpine tundra of the Cloud Peak Wilderness in the Bighorn Mountains to the eastern Thunder Basin National Grasslands.